As an Amazon Associate, I earn from qualifying purchases.

 Essential Oils for Cleaning

 I need to make clear that I don’t sell essential oils.
-I don’t think they can cure cancer or solve the world’s problems.
+I don’t think they can solve the world’s problems.

 But I do think that essential oils have wonderful cleaning properties and allow you to personalize how this all-purpose spray smells.